Text from The Saint Andrew Daily Missal,

 Feast Day 23 April.

-[Editor: In England, a Double of The First-Class with
+(In England: Double of The First-Class with Octave.)

 Artist: Paolo Veronese (1528–1588).

-Saint George, born of an illustrious family in Cappadocia [Editor: Modern-day Turkey], was promoted by Emperor Diocletian to the first rank in The Roman Army.
+Saint George, born of an illustrious family in Cappadocia (modern-day Turkey), was promoted by Emperor Diocletian to the First Ranks in the army.

-When the Emperor had published, at Nicomedia, his first edict against The Christians, Saint George reproached him for his cruelty.
-Immediately cast into prison, he was subjected to such atrocious torments that The Eastern Church calls him The Great Martyr.
+When the Emperor had published at Nicomedia his first Edict against the Christians, Saint George reproached him for his cruelty.
+Immediately, Saint George was cast into prison and subjected to such atrocious torments that the Eastern Church calls him The Great Martyr.
 He was beheaded in 303 A.D.

 This Patron of armies is Venerated by Greeks and Latins.
 Rome possesses a Sanctuary erected in his honour, where The Station is held on The Thursday after Ash Wednesday.

 England chose him for her Patron in the 13th-Century.
 Therefore, in this Country, his Feast is a Double of The First-Class with an Octave.
 He is one of The Fourteen Auxiliary Saints.

 Saint George killing the Dragon.

 Source: AA.VV.,El llibre d'or de l'art català, Edicions Primera Plana, Barcelona, 1997.